doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

     return shuffled_lines
 ```

-Anyway, I wish I had time to implement what we just talked about but I unfortunately don't; if you do feel free to shoot me an email & I'll update the post with links to your codes :-).
+Anyway, I wish I had time to implement what we just talked about but I unfortunately don't; if you do feel free to shoot me an email & I'll update the post with links to your code :-).

 # Last words

 I hope this little post gave you enough to understand how white-box cryptography kind of works, how important is the design of the implementation and what sort of problems you can encounter.
-If you did enjoy this subject, here is a list of cool articles you may want to check out:
+If you enjoyed this subject, here is a list of cool articles you may want to check out:

  * [White-box cryptography: hiding keys in software](http://www.whiteboxcrypto.com/files/2012_misc.pdf)
  * [White-Box Cryptography - 30c3](https://www.youtube.com/watch?v=om5AVTqB5bA)
  * [Digital content protection: How to crack DRM and make them more resistant](http://esec-lab.sogeti.com/dotclear/public/publications/10-hitbkl-drm.pdf)
  * [A white-box DES (Chow et al)](https://github.com/mimoo/whiteboxDES)

-Every sources produced for this post has been posted on my [github](https://github.com/0vercl0k) account right here: [wbaes128](https://github.com/0vercl0k/stuffz/blob/master/wbaes_attack/wbaes128).
+Every source file produced for this post has been posted on my [github](https://github.com/0vercl0k) account right here: [wbaes128](https://github.com/0vercl0k/stuffz/blob/master/wbaes_attack/wbaes128).

 Special thanks to my mate [@__x86](https://twitter.com/__x86) for proof-reading!